 Repeat after me: I promise to make sure my diet has enough vitamin C every day!

 First, smoothie cubes are something I love.
 A smoothie cube is a concentrated blend of fruits, vegetables and leafy greens, liquids, and/or other ingredients (depending on the recipe) that I like to add to my smoothies for an extra boost of nutrients.
 I’ve created several smoothie cube recipes to get specific natural benefits, just like these smoothie cubes to boost vitamin C.

-The vitamin C smoothie cubes are great to add to your regular daily smoothie or when you feel a cold coming on.
-Four cubes is roughly equal to ½ cup fruit.
-So the cubes can be substituted for some of the fruit or added in place of the fruit - totally up to you; the vitamin C benefits will be felt either way!
+The vitamin C smoothie cubes are great to add to your Best Green Smoothie or when you feel a cold coming on.
+Four cubes is roughly equal to 1/2 cup fruit.
+So the cubes can be substituted for some of the fruit or added in place of the fruit – totally up to you; the vitamin C benefits will be felt either way!

 Making smoothie cubes is very simple.
 Just blend all of the ingredients until smooth and pour into ice cube trays.
 Let them freeze until firm then store in the freezer to have on hand whenever you need an extra dose of the immune boosting vitamins.

 How do you like to get in all the vitamins and minerals you can each day?
 I love when I can get in a vitamin naturally, and make the most of the benefits that nutrient provides.

 Let me know if you make these vitamin C cubes by leaving a comment + review below, because I’d love to know what you think!

 - air tight container